monaverse/mona-wallet-unity/Assets/Monaverse/Core/Plugins/Mona/com.monaverse.api/README.md

 ```

 ### Get Collectibles By Id [Authorized]
-Once the user is successfully authorized, you can call the API to retrieve the 3D NFTs associated with their wallet.
+Call this API to retrieve a 3D Collectible by `ID` from the authorized user's wallet.

 _**Note**: You must Authorize the user before calling this endpoint_

 ```csharp
 // Fetch the 3D Collectible by Id var collectibleId = "collectible-unique-id";